Dr. Anthony Moschetto, 54, arrested for selling drugs and weapons, prosecutors say

 They pleaded not guilty in Nassau County District Court, according to authorities.
 Both were released on bail.

-A requests for comment from an attorney representing Chmela was not returned.
-It's unclear whether Kalamaras has retained an attorney.
+Requests for comment from attorneys representing Moschetto and Chmela were not returned.
+It’s unclear whether Kalamaras has retained an attorney.

 Police officers allegedly discovered approximately 100 weapons at Moschetto’s home, including hand grenades, high-capacity magazines and knives.
 Many of the weapons were found in a hidden room behind a switch-activated bookshelf, according to prosecutors.